dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 </mjml>
 ```

-Then, let's add `<mj-column>` tag inside the `<mj-group>` tag.
+Then, let's add the `<mj-column>` tag inside the `<mj-group>` tag.
 This tag enables us to horizontally organize the content within our sections.
 Column width should be expressed in percentage to be responsive, if not defined will be 100% divided by the number of its siblings.
 Every single column has to contain something because they are responsive containers, and will be vertically stacked on a mobile view but in this case it won't because of its parent `<mj-group>` preventing it.

 ```html
 <mjml>